HarperDB/documentation/docs/technical-details/reference/components/plugins.md

 This example is heavily simplified, but it demonstrates how the different key parts of `scope` can be used together to provide a performant and reactive application experience.

-## `handleComponent(scope: Scope): void | Promise<void>`
+## Function: `handleApplication(scope: Scope): void | Promise<void>`

 Parameters:

-- **scope** - [`Scope`](#class-scope) - An instance of the `Scope` class that provides access to the component's configuration, resources, and other APIs.
+- **scope** - [`Scope`](#class-scope) - An instance of the `Scope` class that provides access to the relative application's configuration, resources, and other APIs.

 Returns: `void | Promise<void>`

-This is the only method an plugin module must export.
+This is the only method a plugin module must export.
 It can be async and is awaited by the component loader.
-The `scope` argument provides access to the component's configuration, resources, and other APIs.
+The `scope` argument provides access to the relative application's configuration, resources, and other APIs.

 ## Class: `Scope`